planetscale/docs/docs/tutorials/connect-php-app.md

 ### Option 1: Connect with username and password (Recommended)

 If you're not using the CLI, you can get the exact values to copy/paste from your PlanetScale dashboard.
-In the dashboard, select the branch you want to connect to from the infrastructure card (we're using `main`), click "**Connect**", and select "**PHP**" from the language dropdown.
+In the dashboard, select the branch you want to connect to from the infrastructure card (we're using `main`), click "**Get connection strings**", and select "**PHP**" from the language dropdown.
 Copy these credentials, and then skip to step 2 to fill them in.

 1. Create a username and password with the PlanetScale CLI by running: